Vardan2009/spamsentry/README.md

-# SpamSentry Spam Message detection Algorithm
+# SpamSentry -- Spam Message detection
 ![logo](./logo.png)

-A simple machine learning algorithm created for a workshop in TUMO Yerevan
+A simple machine learning model created for a workshop in TUMO Yerevan

 ### Credits